Fourth of July Celebrations

 • Fayetteville: 10 a.m to 10 p.m.
 July 1-3 and and 10 a.m. to 11 p.m.
 July 4

-• Gravette: Noon to midnight July 1-6 (3 days before and after the Gravette Independence celebration)
+• Gravette: Noon to midnight July 1-6 (three days before and after the Gravette Independence celebration)

 • Pea Ridge: Noon to midnight July 1-7